Share this article

 Marketability and job security are two powerful factors that you must consider when choosing your college major.
 In the eyes of employers, a business administration education ranks among the most desirable.
-A 2018 National Association of Colleges and Employers survey found that eight of the top 10 in-demand majors at the bachelor’s degree level fell into the business category.
-Additionally, the U.S. Bureau of Labor Statistics has determined that a bachelor’s degree is the academic proof you’ll need to land an entry-level position in today’s top business fields.
+According to Coursera, the most popular college major is business, accounting for 19% of degrees conferred in the U.S. Additionally, the U.S. Bureau of Labor Statistics has determined that a bachelor’s degree is the academic proof you’ll need to land an entry-level position in today’s top business fields.

 Knowing the qualifications that are needed, it’s little surprise to see adult learners returning to school to update their business credentials in order to stay competitive in a robust hiring market.

-“I’ve observed in my classes, there are a lot of adults, including many female single parents, who want to become supervisors or managers, and a degree can help them better themselves,” explains Dr. Ronald Beach, the program chair forthe University of Arizona Global Campus online Bachelor of Arts in Business Administration, adding that he returned to school in his late 40s to earn his bachelor’s degree after a long career in management.
+“I’ve observed in my classes, there are a lot of adults, including many female single parents, who want to become supervisors or managers, and a degree can help them better themselves,” explains Dr. Ronald Beach, organizational sociologist, Full Professor/Faculty member for the Bachelor of Arts in Business Administration within the Forbes School of Business and Technology® at the University of Arizona Global Campus (UAGC), adding that he returned to school in his late 40s to earn his bachelor’s degree after a long career in management.

 While many older college graduates will remind those considering college that it’s “never too late” to earn your degree, it’s entirely reasonable to feel a sense of urgency when you decide to go back to school as an adult.
 That leaves many college hopefuls asking the same question: how long will it take?